Bayesian Dynamical Modeling of Fixational Eye Movements: Results

 \subsection{Investigating microsaccades}

 Previous work concerning the SAW model has suggested a connection between the self-avoiding properties of the random walk and microsaccade triggers.
 A reduction in movement tends to precede microsaccades \citep{Engbert2006}.
-Following this reasoning, in the model a reduction in movement corresponds to a build-up of activation in the current position.
+Following this reasoning, in the model, a decrease in movement corresponds to a build-up of activation in the current position.
 Thus, we investigated whether the activation predicted by the model is indeed related to the occurrence of microsaccades.
 Specifically, we calculated the activation $q_t(i,j)$ at times relative to microsaccade onsets $t_{\textrm MS-on}$ and offsets $t_{\textrm MS-off}$ using the experimental data.

-Figure \ref{fig:sactime} shows the average activation around the time of a microsaccade, which is consistent with the hypothesis that high levels of activity are related to triggering microsaccades.
-In order to better understand the extent of the effect, we randomized the microsaccade onsets within each subject and computed the same trajectory on the randomized data.
-We find that the activation rises more before a microsaccade and drops more steeply compared to the randomized controls.
+Figure \ref{fig:sactime} shows the average activation around the time of a microsaccade, which is consistent with the hypothesis that high activity levels are related to triggering microsaccades.
+To better understand the extent of the effect, we randomized the microsaccade onsets within each subject and computed the same trajectory on the randomized data.
+The activation rises more before a microsaccade and drops more steeply than the randomized controls.